soham-chitnis10/soham-chitnis10_archived.github.io/_pages/projects.md

 ---

 {% include base_path %}
-* Comparative Study of Reward functions on Policy gradient
+- Comparative Study of Reward functions on Policy gradient
+    - Conducted a study on different types of reward functions using Policy Gradient

+- Implementation of SRResNet and SRCNN